jgeraigery/SpotlightHelp/SpotlightEnterprise/connect_cfg.md

 ---
-title: Configure connections
+title: Configure Connections
-keywords: sample
+tags: [connection_details]
-summary: "Spotlight connects to the SQL Server, Windows Server and other supported connection types in your enterprise.
-Spotlight monitors the activity and performance of these connections.
-Use this screen to add and remove connections and configure connection properties."
+summary: "Connect Spotlight to the SQL Server, Windows Server and other supported connection types in your enterprise.
+Add and remove connections and configure connection properties."
 sidebar: p_enterprise_sidebar
 permalink: /enterprise_cfg_connect/
 ---